DLHub-Argonne/dlhub_sdk/docs/servable-types.rst

         return F.log_softmax(x, dim=1)

     model = Net()
-    torch.save(model, model_path)
+    torch.save(model, 'model.pt')

-can be generated from the pt model as well as specified input and output shapes:
+can be generated from the .pt file and the shapes of the input and output arrays.

 .. code-block:: python

-    model_info = TorchModel.create_model('model.pt', (1, 2), (3, 4))
+    model_info = TorchModel.create_model('model.pt', (None, 1, 28, 28), (None, 10))

-PyTorch requires custom classes so a class file is required:
+DLHub will need the definition for the ``Net`` module in order to load and run it.
+You must add the Python libraries containing the module definitions as requirements, or add the files defining the modules to the servable definition.

 .. code-block:: python

     model_info.add_file('Net.py')

-We recommended changing the descriptions for the inputs and outputs from their default values::
+As with Keras, we recommended changing the descriptions for the inputs and outputs from their default values::

     model_info['servable']['methods']['run']['output']['description'] = 'Response'

 but the model is ready to be served without any modifications.

-The SDK also determines the version of Torch on your system, and saves that in the requirements.
+The SDK also determines the version of Torch on your system, and saves that in the requirements.cd

 TensorFlow Graphs
 -----------------